• Skip to main content

 Warrington has grown fast over the last few decades.
 The original population was planned to be under 100,000, but the Warrington population is now around 210,000.

 Warrington is technically in Cheshire, although it used to be part of Lancashire.
-Today Warrington comes under the auspices of Warrington Borough Council who actively promote Warrington as a place to live, work and do business.
+Today Warrington comes under the auspices of Warrington Borough Council which actively promote Warrington as a place to live, work and do business.

 Warrington has enjoyed an economic boom over the last few years, according to a report from CityMetric.
 It is by far the most productive town in north-west England, and its wages are on a par with those in big cities like Manchester and Liverpool – something which helps to support the property market here.